williamhoos/testrepo/docs/source/participant.rst

 The foregoing subsystems are described in detail in the :ref:`Initial Sign-up` or :ref:`Existing Sign-in` workflow section.

+..
+Attention:: Verify proper placement of all MixPanel and Google Analytics cookies

+..
+Note:: Try to adjust page for mobile-responsive design

+..
+Hint:: Consider substituting server-side tracking for the existing (cookie-based) user tracking tools

+..
+Hint:: Consider making the system more accommodating of screen readers (ie, for visually-impaired users)

+..
+Hint:: Consider provding for foreign language translations of all screens

 .. _Authorization:

 Authorization & proxy settings